api2cart/scala-sdk/docs/OrderApi.md

     val apiInstance = OrderApi("https://api.api2cart.com/v1.1")
     val orderId: String = 25 // String | Retrieves shipments specified by order id

-    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

     val start: Int = 0 // Int | This parameter sets the number from which you want to get entities

     val count: Int = 20 // Int | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250

-    val params: String = id,model,price,images // String | Set this parameter in order to choose which entity fields you want to retrieve

-    val responseFields: String = {status_code,pagination,result{shipment{id,order_id,shipment_provider,tracking_numbers{tracking_number},items{product_id,quantity}}}} // String | Set this parameter in order to choose which entity fields you want to retrieve
+    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

-    val exclude: String = false // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
+    val storeId: String = 1 // String | Store Id

     val createdFrom: String = 2010-07-29 13:45:52 // String | Retrieve entities from their creation date